 ALSO READJapan court rules government liable for Fukushima disaster Japan government picks banker, reflationist economist for BOJ board Japan government raises view on economy for first time since March 2015 Japan urged to tackle 'sky-high' government debt India, US, Japan cooperation necessary to face China: Scholars

+That's why identifying research topics and research proposals is so important," Kodama said.
+Apart from free tuition fees and monthly stipend, students will also get placement assistance.
 "One of the most significant characteristics of higher education in Japan is the concept of social implementation.
 Laboratory work shares a strong relationship with industrial outlook.
 Hence, there are numerous job prospects in Japan especially in research and academics," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)